Being able to read the signs of a bad boss is extremely important for employees.

 Some bosses see employees as expandable pawns and cannon fodder to win their own war.

-I was once at an interview as a senior candidate and was invited to attend a few strategy meetings before even joining.
+I was once at a job interview as a senior candidate and was invited to attend a few strategy meetings before even joining.
 The founder referred to employees in what he deemed easy positions as “monkeys”.

 He used to say “we just put need monkeys for those jobs”.

-You might not get such a direct example of “take no prisoner attitude”, but here are are a few red flags:
+You might not get such a direct example of a “take no prisoner attitude”, but here are a few red flags:

 - Profits above all

-- All their pride is about bottom line achievements
+- All their pride is in bottom-line achievements

 - All credit to themselves